‘All kids, all schools: That’s who we are’

 With an eclectic culture, countless must-eat cuisines and endless breweries, Milwaukee is a well-kept Midwest secret just an hour and a half drive north of Chicago.
-But with dismal rates of reading and math proficiency, the city needed to bring stakeholders together to work towards the same goals to change outcomes for students.
-Enter: Milwaukee Succeeds.
+But with dismal rates of reading and math proficiency, the city needed to bring stakeholders together to work toward the same goals to change outcomes for students.
+Enter Milwaukee Succeeds.

-Literacy Specialist Mary Schmidt sat with a small group of second-grade students and their teacher at Gwen T. Jackson Early Childhood Center in a north-side neighborhood of Milwaukee, Wisconsin.
+Literacy specialist Mary Schmidt sat with a small group of second-grade students and their teacher at Gwen T. Jackson Early Childhood Center in a north-side neighborhood of Milwaukee, Wis.
 As the teacher worked through the lesson plan, Schmidt carefully observed students’ responses.
 At the end of the day, she met with the teacher to create a next-day plan based on student reaction.